W4KRL/IoT-Kits-Firmware/README.md

 ## Installation
 1. Click on the **Clone or download** button and select Download ZIP.
 The file will download as **IoT-Kits-Firmware-master.zip**.
 2. Unzip the file.
-Change the name of the extracted folder to **IoT-Kits** Copy this to your Arduino sketchbook folder.
+Change the name of the extracted folder to **IoT-Kits**.
+Copy this to your Arduino sketchbook folder.
 If you need to find your sketchbook folder, open the Arduino IDE and use menu File | Preferences.
-The first line tell you where the sketchbook resides on your computer.
+The first line tells you where the sketchbook resides on your computer.
 3. The sketches are provided with important library files in subfolders to ensure having a consistent software package.
 Comments within the sketches identify the library authors, version levels, and sources.

 ## Configuration of ThingSpeak_config.h